Skip to main content

 # Start MCP in HTTP or SSE mode pointing to the backend

-When API_URL is set, the MCP server acts as an interface to the centralized backend.
+When --api-url is provided, the MCP server acts as an interface to the centralized backend.
 This allows multiple MCP instances and clients to share the same knowledge graph.
 You can also pass these as command-line arguments:

 Use cases: